Grimsargh: Governance

-The parish is part of the electoral ward of Preston Rural East, which returns two councillors (both currently Conservative.
+The parish is part of the electoral ward of Preston Rural East, which returns three councillors to Preston City Council (all currently Conservative.
 Unlike many other districts of Preston, the ward of Preston Rural East is parished, in that it has within it parish councils with their own structure and elected councillors.
-The parishes within Preston Rural East are along with Grimsargh, Haighton, and Broughton-in-Amounderness.
+The parishes within Preston Rural East are, along with Grimsargh, Haighton, and Broughton-in-Amounderness.
 Grimsargh has an active parish council, with nine councillors and a clerk.